exakat/exakat-docs/Reference/Rules/Functions/FallbackFunction.rst

 Fallback Function
 +++++++++++++++++

-  A function that is called with its name alone, and whose definition is in the global scope.
+  This rule reports functions that are called with its name alone, and whose definition is in the global scope.
+Such syntax relies on the fallback mechanism of PHP, which search for functions in the local namespace, then in the global namespace, before failing.

 .. code-block:: php